Cape Winelands Airport: Redevelopment

+That same month, it was confirmed that development partner Growthpoint Properties had recently entered into a cooperation agreement with Stellenbosch University.
+The partnership was aimed at advancing innovation under the themes of "smart" and "green" development.
+Its stated mission was to align academic research, industry expertise, and infrastructure development, to address real-world problems.
+Furthermore, the agreement had a specific focus on engineering collaboration.

 Location

 Cape Winelands Airport is located in the Northern Suburbs region of the City of Cape Town, northeast of Durbanville and west of Paarl.
-The airport is situated approximately 39 km from Cape Town International Airport, 43 km from Cape Town CBD, 42 km from the V&A Waterfront, and 46 km from Table Mountain.
+The airport is situated approximately 39 km from Cape Town International Airport, 43 km from Cape Town, 24 km from Stellenbosch and 30 km from Paarl.

 The airport's entrance is on the R312 road (Lichtenburg Road), and the nearest major route towards Cape Town and Paarl is the N1 freeway.
 Its location is considerably more rural than Cape Town International, which is situated in urban Cape Town, closer to the CBD and most major tourist attractions.

 Aerodrome and airspace information

 Cape Winelands Airport airspace is uncontrolled Class G and has its own radio frequency of 131.1 MHz.
 Broadcasts are addressed to Winelands Traffic.
 Joining altitude is restricted to 2000 ft AMSL by the Cape Town TMA sector A overhead.
 The Cape Town CTR is approximately 3.5 NM southwest of the field.

 Circuits are all flown at 1200 ft AMSL for aeroplanes and helicopters, and 900 ft AMSL for microlights.
 All turns are made to the left.
 The circuit is restricted to a 2.5 nm radius from the centre of the airfield.

 Avgas 100LL fuel and W100 oil are available.

+The airport charges landing fees depending on aircraft mass, and provides paid in-hangar and outdoor aircraft parking.